Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/css-variables.md

 ## Focus variables

-Boosted provides custom `:focus` styles using a combination of Sass and CSS variables that can be optionally added to specific components and elements.
+OUDS Web provides custom `:focus` styles using a combination of Sass and CSS variables that can be optionally added to specific components and elements.
 We do not yet globally override all `:focus` styles.

 In our Sass, we set default values that can be customized before compiling.